Challique/RegEx2NFA/README.md

 run.py

-Given an NFA in the format described in build.py and an i nput string, this program simulates the reading of the string by the NFA.
+Given an NFA in the format described above and an input string, this program simulates the reading of the string by the NFA.
 For each symbol read, if by the symbol
 NFA goes into an accept state "Y" is printed,